-(fitting linear models with covariates predicting outcomes).
-In the first case analyses proceeds as if pre-stratified: estimates of treatment effects are made conditional on the chosen grouping.
-In the second case linear models "adjust for" covariates - increased precision can result from their inclusion in linear models under the same logic as that taught in any introduction to statistics classes.
+What do we do once the experiment has run?
+One can enhance precision using covariates either via post-stratification (grouping units with similar values of covariates) or covariance adjustment (fitting linear models with covariates predicting outcomes).
+In the first case, analyses proceeds as if prestratified: estimates of treatment effects are made conditional on the chosen grouping.
+In the second case, linear models "adjust for" covariates - increased precision can result from their inclusion in linear models under the same logic as that taught in any introduction to statistics classes.

-3 Balance Assessment: Graphs and Tests
+3. Balance Assessment: Graphs and Tests

 We expect that the bias reduction operating characteristics of random assignment would make the baseline outcomes in the control group comparable to the baseline outcomes in the treatment group.
-If the distribution of a covariate is similar between treated and control groups we say that this covariate is "balanced", or that the experiment is balanced with respect to that covariate.
+If the distribution of a covariate is similar between treated and control groups, then we say that this covariate is "balanced" or that the experiment is balanced with respect to that covariate.
 Yet, it is always possible that any given randomization might make one or more observed (or unobserved) covariates imbalanced merely by chance.
-If the imbalanced covariates seem particularly relevant to substantive interpretations of the outcome (as would be the case with outcomes measured before the treatment was assigned), we would not want such differences to confuse treatment-versus-control differences of post-treatment outcomes.
+If the imbalanced covariates seem particularly relevant to substantive interpretations of the outcome (as would be the case with outcomes measured before the treatment was assigned), then we would not want such differences to confuse treatment-versus-control differences of post-treatment outcomes.